Advanced Programme in Photography Overview

 Equipment and Resources

-Market Photo Workshop will keep your deposit and you will have to pay another deposit of R500
+Should you lose or damage equipment, Market Photo Workshop will keep your deposit and you will have to pay an additional amount of R500

 (for example, payment policy, assessment policy, locker policy and procedures for working in the Digital Station and Darkroom).

 Our resources office is made available for renting equipment during the following times: